stautuan/learn-go/4-structs/structs.md

 - its fields are stored in memory in one continuous block, without any gaps between them
 - this makes accessing data fast because they are laid out in an organized way
 - the fields are also placed in order as they are defined
-- ordering matters (from largest to smallest)
+- so ordering matters (from largest to smallest) if you want to save memory

 ### ✅ Good